Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-The open for.
-Felt like you're pretty pretty safe in that regard.
-Yeah.
-And if people, this is the thing, it took me a long time to learn this, because, you know, I'm only 25.
-I'm learning.
+I feel pretty safe in that regard.
+It took me a long time to learn this—I’m only 25.
+I’m learning.

 00:28:41:17 - 00:28:43:05